couchbase/query/docs/dp4-feature-status.md

 ### INSERT

-The syntax for INSERT has changed, so the implementation is no longer identical to the spec.
+The syntax for INSERT has changed.
+As of 12/22/2014, the new syntax has been implemented according to the spec.

-The new syntax will be implemented by 11/28/2014.

 ### UPSERT

-The syntax for UPSERT has changed, so the implementation is no longer identical to the spec.
+The syntax for UPSERT has changed.
+As of 12/22/2014, the new syntax has been implemented according to the spec.

-The new syntax will be implemented by 11/28/2014.

 ### DELETE